GerRudi/SimpleR-RotMG/README.md

 See [Releases](https://github.com/GerRudi/SimpleR-RotMG/releases) for download

 (Instructions: Download zip -> Rightlick -> Exctract All -> Launch SimpleR.exe)

+*Disclaimer: SimpleR is not affiliated with Deca Games in any way*

 # Special thanks to
 - WildShadow studios for creating Realm of the Mad God